MunirahMohdAziz/JAZROChallenge/README.md

 ### Github page

-Click the this URL (https://munirahmohdaziz.github.io/JAZROChallenge/) to display in browser
+Click this URL (https://munirahmohdaziz.github.io/JAZROChallenge/) to display in browser

 ### Locally